rfielding/octaveRounder/README.md

 These are two of the prototypes.
 One in a red plastic box has a dozen LEDs representing the current note down.
 The other is the raw prototyping board for uploading code on a daily basis.
 Some of these have used Arduino Mega 2560, but these just use Arduino Uno.

-    The Uno only has a very small 2k of RAM available, so the code needs to be very tight on memory.
-    Currently, it uses about 512 bytes of RAM.

 ![Prototypes](images/twoprototypes.jpg)